Aduwoayooluwa/Aduwoayooluwa/README.md

-- 👋 Hi, I’m Fola
+- 👋 Hi, I’m Ayo Aduwo
-- 👀 I’m interested in Frontend Development
 - 🌱 I’m into web development and Data Science
 - 💞️ I’m looking to collaborate on any project related to frontend Development.
 - 📫 How to reach me.
 Mail me @ aduwoayooluwa@gmail.com